She's a

 in her big king size bed,

-turn the picture of hubby down
+turn the picture of hubby

 as if he were dead.